farzaa/BuildSpace/blocks/b5_api_riot_2.md

 Spend some time reading the documentation for this path.
 What does it need as input?
 What does it output?

-Spent a little bit of time reading the docs?

-Okay cool.
-Scroll down to "Path Parameters".
+Okay once you've spent a little time reading, scroll down to "Path Parameters".
 You'll see that this route needs an `encryptedSummonerId`.
 You have that!
-Copy paste it here.
+Copy paste it in the box.
 Then, be sure to change the region under "Select Region to Execute Against" to the region your account is in.
 Then click "Execute Request".
 If you see `200` under "Response Code", it worked!
 Scroll down to "Response Body" to check out your data :).

+You'll see it gives you a bunch of stuff like your `rank`, how many `wins` you have this season, and even if you're on a `hotStreak`!

 ## Get Your Rank in Python
 Delete all the code you have right now.
 We need to restructure our code a lot for this or else things are going to get super messy.